Most interesting landmarks of Alaska

 - Broken Mammoth – Fairbanks North Star.
 One of the oldest archaeological sites in Alaska, inhabited in 9,000 – 10,000 BC.
 It is possible that inhabitants of this village hunted mammoths.

 - Ipiutak Site – North Slope.
 Major site of Ipiutak culture, inhabited around 100 BC – 800 AD.
 Found sites of some 600 houses, although these could have existed in different time periods.
-Here have been found interesting mortuary offerings – elaborate ivory carvings.
+Here have been found interesting mortuary offerings – elaborate ivory carvings and masks.

 - Onion Portage Archaeological District – Northwest Arctic.
 Prehistoric settlement at the caribou migration river crossing point.
 This site has been inhabited by numerous cultures from 6500 BC to 1700 AD and its research has helped to build the cultural chronology in this region.